 The length of the main brake lines are adjusted at the factory and conform to the length stipulated during certification.
-However, they can be changed to suit your flying style.
-It is advisable to fly with the original setting for a period of time to get used to the actual behaviour of the KOYOT 5.
-In case it is necessary to modify the brake length, loosen the knot, slide the line through the brake handle to the desired point and retighten the knot firmly.
+However, they can be changed to suit the pilot's flying style.
+It is advisable to fly with the original setting for a period of time to get used to the actual behaviour of the KLIMBER P. In case it is necessary to modify the brake length, loosen the knot, slide the line through the brake handle to the desired point and re-tighten the knot firmly.

 Only qualified personnel should carry out this adjustment.
 You must ensure that the modification does not affect the trailing edge and slow the glider down without pilot input.
-Both brake lines should be symmetrical and the same length.
+Both brake lines should be symmetrical and of the same length.
 We recommend using a clove hitch or bowline knot.